fin3ss3g0d/evilgophish/README.md

 4. **PROFIT**

-*Note that this feature is only supported for email campaigns at the moment*
+*Note that this feature is only supported for email campaigns and HTML email templates at the moment*

 Blog post [here](https://fin3ss3g0d.net/index.php/2024/02/24/qr-code-phishing-with-evilgophish/).